 - Preparing documentation for exhibitions/loans

-- Enrolled in an undergraduate program pursuing a career in art conservation and seeking to gain experience with a pre-program internship before enrollment in a graduate program
+- Currently enrolled undergraduate student (or very recent graduate) pursuing a career in art conservation, seeking to gain experience with a pre-program internship before enrollment in a graduate program

 - Previous museum experience desirable